Posted on

 What about service charges?

 Service charges are not considered a “tip” under the FLSA.
-Employers can distribute these charges to employees, but they are not counted as a tip.
+Employers can distribute these charges to you and other employees, but they are not counted as a tip.
 However, they can be used to satisfy minimum wage and overtime requirements.

-Under the FLSA, a “tip” is a gift or gratuity given to an employee by a customer for service performed for the customer.12 To be a tip, the customer must have sole discretion in whether to give it, and how much to give.13
+Under the FLSA, a “tip” is a gift or gratuity given to you by a customer for service performed for the customer.12 To be a tip, the customer must have sole discretion in whether to give it, and how much to give.13

 Mandatory service charges are compulsory.
-Therefore, paying them is not in the customer’s discretion.
+Therefore, paying them is not at the customer’s discretion.
 This means that it is not a tip.

 What is the law in California?